-- Pensionable Age: The minimum age at which pension is payable is 66 (rising to 67 in 2021 and 68 in 2028 in line with changes in State Pension age). - Retirement Age: Scheme members must retire on reaching the age of 70. - Career average earnings are used to calculate benefits (a pension and lump sum amount accrue each year and are up-rated each year by reference to CPI). - Post retirement pension increases are linked to CPI
+- Pensionable Age: The minimum age at which pension is payable is 66 in line with the State pension age. - Retirement Age: Scheme members must retire on reaching the age of 70. - Career average earnings are used to calculate benefits (a pension and lump sum amount accrue each year and are up-rated each year by reference to CPI). - Post retirement pension increases are linked to CPI.